Renddslow/good-news-reader/data/raw/pro8.md

 That I may fill their treasuries.

 ---!q
-{22} “The Lord created me at the beginning of His way, Before His works of old.
+{22} “YHWH created me at the beginning of His way, Before His works of old.
 {23} From eternity I was established,
 From the beginning, from the earliest times of the earth.